bgarlow/lambda-authorizer-jwt-verifier/README.md

-# TODO - total rewrite - this one isn't based on Karl's example

-# Sample Lambda Authorizer for AWS API Gateway
+# Lambda Authorizer for AWS API Gateway using [Okta's jwt-verifier for Node]('https://github.com/okta/okta-oidc-js/tree/master/packages/jwt-verifier')
-This sample is based on https://github.com/mcguinness/node-lambda-oauth2-jwt-authorizer by Karl McGuinness.
-Karl's original README can be found on his github repo at [https://github.com/mcguinness/node-lambda-oauth2-jwt-authorizer](https://github.com/mcguinness/node-lambda-oauth2-jwt-authorizer).
-A modified version, including changes made for this sample, is included below.

-This project is sample implementation of an AWS Lambda custom authorizer for [AWS API Gateway](https://aws.amazon.com/api-gateway/) that works with a JWT bearer token (`id_token` or `access_token`) issued by an OAuth 2.0 Authorization Server.
+This project is sample implementation of an AWS Lambda custom authorizer for [AWS API Gateway](https://aws.amazon.com/api-gateway/) that works with a JWT bearer token (`access_token`) issued by an OAuth 2.0 Authorization Server.
 It can be used to secure access to APIs managed by [AWS API Gateway](https://aws.amazon.com/api-gateway/).

 ## Use Case
 This authorize was built as a demo tool to show how to secure an API resource on AWS API Gateway using OAuth 2.0.
 The authorizer is specifically designed to work with [mock_api_lambda](https://github.com/bgarlow/mock_api_lambda), a Lambda Function that serves as a mock API endpoint.
 The authorizer adds data about the policy decision (success and failure) to the context object of it's response to the API Gateway.
 The mock_api_lambda function, in turn, returns that contextual information in it's response.

-In addition to

-## Configuration

-## How it works

 ### Scopes